Is low code the future or overhyped?

 Quickly adapt to change

 Another benefit of a low-code platform is the flexibility to change business processes in response to strategic objectives or market trends.
-Business users can easily alter in-flight processes to meet changing market conditions to stay ahead of the competition.
+Non-technical users can easily alter in-flight processes to meet changing market conditions to stay ahead of the competition.
+Low code/ no-code platforms have the potential to reduce the development time by 90%.

-LCAP can mean less reliance on vendors for development, training, and support.
+LCAP can mean less reliance on highly skilled developers and vendors for development, training, and support, leading to lower costs.

 Disadvantages of low-code platforms